Equality and Diversity Strategy

 • Armed Forces

-Children’s Services is working on priority actions.
+Children’s Services are working on priority actions.
 These relate to the four domains of the East Sussex County Council equality action plan.

 A) Leadership on equality and demonstrating commitment